gravitational/gravity/docs/7.x/index.md

 - [Releases](changelog.md) - List of Gravity versions and release notes.
 - [FAQ](faq.md) - Common issues encountered in Cluster environments.
 - [Guides](guides.md) - A list of other Gravity related workshops and guides we have published.
-- [Terraform](terraform.md) - Guide for using Terraform with Gravity.

 ## Components